wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.2 =

 This update fixes the transition speed setting for ALL transitions.
 I have also fixed a few bugs related to linking images.
 The imagesloaded.js library included in the plugin has been updated to the latest version.

+= 0.2.3 =

+With version 0.2.3 you can open linked images in a new tab/window.
+This version also fixes the issue where some images were linking to undefined links.
+Also, now a users cursor will only turn to a pointer if the image they're hovering over is linked.
+Update now!